 “It brings back the Vine vibe that I dearly missed.
 I love the 6 second cap again because it urges people and myself to really mix ‘smartness’ with their content (quality > quantity).”Google Play User

 “With so many options for social media platforms these days it’s refreshing to have an app that is stripped down to the basics encouraging the users to actually get creative!”iOS App Store User

 Why should parents care?

-- The video feed could include profanity, sexual content, or violence
+- Since the video feed is user-generated, it could include profanity, sexual content, or violence

-- Some students will attempt anything, including dangerous stunts, to get more likes on their videos
+- Some students will attempt anything, including dangerous stunts, to get more likes and comments on their videos

-- Users could face bullying or ridicule in the comment section or by others who may share their Byte videos on other platforms
+- Users could be bullied or ridiculed in the comment section or by others who may share their Byte videos on other platforms

 What can parents do?